 Place rice in the strainer and rinse for 30 seconds under cold running water.
 Meanwhile, bring 12 cups of water to boil in the large saucepan.
 Add the rice, stir once, and allow to boil uncovered for 30 minutes.

-And, here are two Carb Diva recipes that use brown rice:
+And, here is a Carb Diva recipe that uses brown rice.

 White rice is defined by the length of the grain.